DhanushkiMapitigama/Recover/README.md

   <img src="docs/images/ModelOverview.png" alt="Model Overview" width="400"/>
 </p>

-## Repository overview
+## Bayesian_after_merge
-There are 4 branches in this Git Repository.

-**Master**, where the original RECOVER is stored with Bayesian setup but original config files, so the initial pipeline can be easily recreated.
-**Bayesian_after_merge**, with a Bayesian model used only in the layers after the bilinear merge.
+The model with Bayesian layers used only in the layers after the bilinear merge.
+Below implementations and experiments are done within the work in this branch (All the work can be recreated using the code in master, use the config files to define model setup and the required experiments.)
-**Bayesian_before_and_after_merge**, with a Bayesian model used in the layers before and after the bilinear merge.
-**Weight_uncertainty**, a Bayesian Neural Network library implemented from scratch and two priors introduced in order to optimize the model. (https://doi.org/10.48550/arXiv.1505.05424)

-Every branch will be further explaned in its own README.

-## Environment setup

-**Requirements and Installation**:
-For all the requirements and installation steps check th orginal RECOVER repository (https://github.com/RECOVERcoalition/Recover.git).
+- Conversion of the model to Bayesian NN using the torch BNN library.
+Improve training implementation to support the optimization with MSE + KL divergence
+- Test functions were adjusted to capture uncertainty by considering a given number of realizations
+- Introdunction of new aquisition function/s
+- Basic training and Active Learning with the bayesian model
+- Introduced Scaled sigmoid and experiments done with and without the scaled sigmoid
+- Experiments done to verify the correctness of results for permuted combinations
+- Expermentations done to check the robustness of the model for different noise (gaussian, random, salt pepper)

 ## Running the pipeline